GURUMUR/Facial_Expression_Recognition/README.md

 ## Project Overview:

-This code is a Python script for real-time facial emotion recognition using a pre-trained convolutional neural network (CNN) model.
+This code is a Python script for real-time facial emotion recognition using a pre-trained convolutional neural network (CNN) model.<br>
-Here's a brief explanation of each part:
+Here's a brief explanation of each part:<br>

 ### Imports:

-● cv2: OpenCV library for computer vision tasks.
+● cv2: OpenCV library for computer vision tasks.<br>
-● model_from_json from Keras: to load the trained model architecture from a JSON file.
+● model_from_json from Keras: to load the trained model architecture from a JSON file.<br>
-● numpy: for numerical operations.
+● numpy: for numerical operations.<br>

 ### Loading the Model: